alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 better than 50-50 certainty
 regarding the value of
 any given bit
-of the plaintext message content (the "content")
+of the plaintext message content. ("content")

 Content PCASM would include, non-exclusively: